Pupil premium strategy statement

 This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Pupil Premium students (91 of them in last year’s year 11) had a positive Progress 8 score of +0.23.
-This is a higher figure than the National non disadvantaged figure of +0.17 showing that at Heartlands we are closing the gap against the National picture.
+Pupil Premium students (85 of them in last year’s year 11) had a positive Progress 8 score of +0.03.
+This is a higher figure than the National non disadvantaged figure showing that at Heartlands we are closing the gap against the National picture.

 We believe the improvements made are due to a three year strategy that instead of a blanket whole school high aspirations approach has tried to include as many Pupil Premium specific interventions as possible to help close the gap.
 The introduction of the HHS Pupil Premium Charter which is visible within the school building helps keep Pupil Premium students at the forefront of day to day life in the school.
 Class teachers and form tutors are fully aware of who the Pupil Premium students are in their classes and the strategies they can use to support them.